-Onn Kien Hoe Choy Khai Choon Donald Joshua Jaganathan Datuk Dr Hafsah binti Hashim Chairman (Independent Non-Executive Director) Member (Non-Independent Non-Executive Director) Member (Independent Non-Executive Director) Member (Independent Non-Executive Director)
+Onn Kien Hoe Chairman (Independent Non-Executive Director) Choy Khai Choon Member (Non-Independent Non-Executive Director) Donald Joshua Jaganathan Member (Independent Non-Executive Director) Datuk Dr Hafsah binti Hashim Member (Independent Non-Executive Director)

 Audit Committee (continued)

 The principal objectives are to assist the Board in discharging its statutory duties and responsibilities relating to accounting and reporting practices of the Company.
 The Audit Committee meets regularly with senior management, the internal auditors and the external auditors to review the Company's financial reporting, the nature and scope of audit reviews and the effectiveness of the systems of internal control and compliance.